klalumiere/DelayedConstructor/README.md

 	ptr.reset();
 ```

-Unfortunately, pointers do not come with value semantics (we can only move *std::unique_ptr*).
+Unfortunately, pointers do not come with value semantics.
 Moreover, it is usually more efficient, for small objects, to use static allocated memory (the *stack*) than dynamic allocated memory (the *heap*). **StackDeferred** aims to solve these problems.
 It is straightforward to use,

 ```c++
 	StackDeferred<const int> s;